nurafintech/whitepapers/Polkadot/parachain.md

 ![](https://miro.medium.com/max/1400/1*EFqF3Y-yF8yRX7oNtzavKA.png)
 Parathreads are an idea for parachains to temporarily participate (on a block by block basis) in Polkadot security without needing to lease a dedicated parachain slot.
 This is done through economically sharing the scarce resource of a parachain slot among several competing resources (parathreads).
 Chains that otherwise would not be able to acquire a full parachain slot or do not find it economically sensible to do so, are enabled to participate in Polkadot's shared security — albeit with an associated fee per executed block.
 It also offers a graceful off-ramp to parachains that no longer require a dedicated parachain slot, but would like to continue using the Relay Chain.

-    Origin
+## Origin
 Since computers have a limited amount of physical memory, when an application needs more, the computer can create virtual memory by using swap space on a hard disk.
 Swap space allows the capacity of a computer's memory to expand and for more processes to run concurrently with the trade-off that some processes will take longer to progress.

 ## How do Parathreads Operate?
 A portion of the parachain slots on the Relay Chain will be designated as part of the parathread pool.
-In other words, some parachain slots will have no parachain attached to them and rather will be used as a space for which the winner(s) of the block-by-block parathread fee auction can have their block candidate included.
+In other words, some parachain slots will have no parachain attached to them and rather will be used as a space for which the winner(s) of the block-by-block parathread fee auction can have their block candidate included.<br/>

 Collators will offer a bid designated in DOT for inclusion of a parathread block candidate.
 The Relay Chain block author is able to select from these bids to include a parathread block.
 The obvious incentive is for them to accept the block candidate with the highest bid, which would bring them the most profit.
 The tokens from the parathread bids will likely be split 80-20, meaning that 80% goes into Polkadot treasury and 20% goes to the block author.
 This is the same split that applies also to transaction fees and, like many other parameters in Polkadot, can be changed through a governance mechanism.

 ![](https://miro.medium.com/max/1400/1*Zge-m0Ot81ckvoWpzduZSA.png)